minthemiddle/translation-tool-poc/LOG.md

+## 2406031718

+Google Flash breaks because of "Use JSON format with the key "content"".
+If you just use "Return JSON", it works.
+But then you don't have control over the JSON fields.
+Google Flash needs more guidance.
+It seems to works for both Haiku and Flash with:

+"Use JSON format in the format { "content": "{{TRANSLATED_TEXT}}" }.
+Return the unescaped raw JSON, nothing else, don't add Markdown."

 ## 2405162152

 Turns out that Haiku runs into problems with language detection as soon as there are some words in other languages in it.